Avoid Soggy, Rubbery Mushrooms With This Simple Cooking Tweak

 Knowing the best time to salt your mushrooms can help avoid soggy results, too.
 Most pros recommend waiting until they’re almost done to add in a sprinkle — or even after you take them off the heat.
 Epicurious points out that salting too early can not only make more sneaky liquid to eke out and cause problems, but it will take longer for the mushrooms to cook and therefore produce a rubbery texture.
 They explain, “Salting mushrooms near the end of cooking, however, results in more concentrated flavor and an ideal meaty tenderness.”

-You can also click here to learn how to store mushrooms better so they don’t get slimy and gross before you even get the chance to whip them up.
+Looking for other cooking tips?
+Check out this trick for storing mushrooms so they don’t get slimy and gross before you even get the chance to whip them up.

 Keep these tips in mind while cooking mushrooms from now on and you’ll never have to worry about a soggy mess again!